-A 12-week landscaping plan — design, grading, irrigation, hardscape, planting, sod, and lighting — with the order of operations that prevents trampling expensive plants.
+A 12-week landscaping plan covering design, grading, irrigation, hardscape, planting, sod and lighting, in the order of operations that keeps crews from trampling expensive plants.

 How a 12-week landscaping project breaks down